jake-figma/component-inspector/README.md

 If your Figma component has a single text property, it will be treated as a generic slot.

+> This can be configured by running the Component Inspector > Configuration command.

 ### Boolean visibility

 If you have a boolean Figma component property that controls visibility of a text or instance swap property (or one of their ancestors), that boolean property will be ignored in generated code and the text or instance swap property will disappear when the boolean is false.